 Delegating tasks, motivating the team, maintaining organisation and offering support all fall within the remit of the leader.
 So, it’s clear to see how they are essential to a well-functioning team.

 Ready for some more cheese?
 A team that plays together, succeeds together.
 (That’s the last one, we promise!)
 However, having fun together outside of the office on a regular basis is a sure-fire way to get team spirit flowing.
 It allows everyone to get to know each other on a personal basis and bond together.
-Considering you’ll spend so much time working together, having fun together will bring you all much closer.
+Considering you’ll spend so much time working together, having fun together, either socialising or team building, will bring you all much closer.

 These are just some of the things that create a successful team.
 Bringing them all together will help your team to be stronger, more efficient and enjoy being at work.